Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## Data Organization

-- **Data Dictionary**: A guide that explains what each piece of information means
+- **Data Dictionary**: A guide that explains what each piece of information means.
-- **Target Variable**: What we're trying to predict (in this case, bulldozer prices)
+- **Target Variable**: What we're trying to predict (in this case, bulldozer prices).
-- **Independent Variables**: The information we use to make predictions (like age or model of bulldozer)
+- **Independent Variables**: The information we use to make predictions (like age or model of bulldozer).
-- **Feature Engineering**: Creating new useful information from existing data
+- [**Feature Engineering**](https://www.kaggle.com/learn/feature-engineering): Creating new useful information from existing data.
+- [**Correlation Analysis**](https://www.geeksforgeeks.org/what-is-correlation-analysis/): Studied how different features relate to each other to find which ones are closely connected and overlapping.
+- [**Linear Regression**](https://www.kaggle.com/code/sudhirnl7/linear-regression-tutorial): Is a statistical method that predicts one value based on another by finding the best straight line that fits through all the data points.

 ## Technical Tools

 - **Datetime**: A way to work with dates and times in Python
-- [**Model Driven Data Exploration(EDA)**](https://www.ibm.com/think/topics/exploratory-data-analysis): Looking at data to understand patterns (like making charts and graphs)
+- [**Model Driven Data Exploration(EDA)**](https://www.ibm.com/think/topics/exploratory-data-analysis): Looking at data to understand patterns (like making charts and graphs).
-- [**Random Forest**](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html): A powerful prediction tool that combines multiple simpler predictions
+- [**Random Forest**](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html): A powerful prediction tool that combines multiple simpler predictions.
 - **NaN**: Stands for "Not a Number" - used when data is missing
+- [**Recursive Feature Elimination (RFE)**](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html): A feature selection method that recursively removes less important features by training a model (like Random Forest) and ranking features based on their importance scores.
+It helps identify the most relevant features for prediction.
+- [**Principal Component Analysis (PCA)**](https://www.kaggle.com/code/ryanholbrook/principal-component-analysis): A method that takes complex data and makes it simpler by reducing the number of variables while keeping the most important information.
+It helps find patterns in data and makes it easier to work with.
+- [**Feature Selection**](https://www.kaggle.com/code/prashant111/comprehensive-guide-on-feature-selection): Used two methods to pick out the most important features for our model: RFE (which removes less useful features one by one) and PCA (which combines features to find the most important patterns in the data).
+- [**Hyperparameter Tuning**](https://www.kaggle.com/code/shreayan98c/hyperparameter-tuning-tutorial): Is the process of finding the best settings for a machine learning model, similar to adjusting the knobs on a radio to get the clearest signal.
+- [**Decision Trees**](https://www.kaggle.com/code/satishgunjal/tutorial-decision-tree): A decision tree is like a flowchart that makes predictions by following a series of yes/no questions about your data, similar to how you might make decisions in a game of "20 Questions".

 ## File Types